vatana7/vatana7/README.md

 ⚐ Based in Cambodia

-ϟ Currently doing indie hacking stuff.
+ϟ Currently work for @monflo, netherland.

 [![An image of @vatana712's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/vatana712)](https://holopin.io/@vatana712)